 In the riverine zone in Delhi, among 197 An. culicifacies dissected, the sporozoite rate was 0.5%.
-In the non-riverine zone, the sporozoite rate was 0.53% among 186 specimens dissected.
+In the nonriverine zone, the sporozoite rate was 0.53% among 186 specimens dissected.
 A total of 59 An. culicifacies were assayed from the riverine area by IRMA technique and one specimen of An. culicifacies was found positive for CS antigen of P. vivax, giving a sporozoite rate of 1.69%.

-Previous studies on incrimination of An. culicifacies in Delhi carried out in areas adjoining the River Yamuna and in south Delhi showed that An. culicifacies plays a role in malaria transmission in these areas but no infected specimen was detected in the non-riverine area of northwest Delhi.
-An. culicifacies plays a role in malaria transmission in the non-riverine area too.
-On the basis of these results it was found that in the riverine zone, An. culicifacies played a greater role in malaria transmission in only the north part of the zone where water pollution is at minimal level.
+Previous studies on incrimination of An. culicifacies in Delhi carried out in areas adjoining the River Yamuna and in south Delhi showed that An. culicifacies plays a role in malaria transmission in these areas but no infected specimens were detected in the nonriverine area of northwest Delhi.
+An. culicifacies plays a role in malaria transmission in the nonriverine area too.
+On the basis of these results it was found that in the riverine zone An. culicifacies played a greater role in malaria transmission in only the north part of the zone where water pollution is at minimal level.

 In a study carried out during 1991-92 in Galteshwar (Gujarat), the overall sporozoite rate was found to be 0.6% (10/1568), but in October the observed rate was 3.25 (4/125).
-In north Gujarat, the sporozoite rate of An. culicifacies during 2001-04 was found to be 1.74% (23/1319) by ELISA test.
-In this area maximum infective mosquitoes were found in October.
-The vectorial capacity (VC) estimates for An. culicifacies ranged between 0.0005 and 0.5649 for Plasmodium vivax and between 0.00001 and 0.3928 for P. falciparum.
+The vectorial capacity (VC) estimates for An. culicifacies ranged between 0.0005 and 0.5649 for P. vivax and between 0.00001 and 0.3928 for P. falciparum.
 It was highest during November and lowest during January for both parasites.
 The combined VC for Pv and Pf showed positive correlation with the slide positivity rate (r = 0.0928; df = 10; p < 0.05).
-In a study carried out in Uttarakhand the sporozoite rates were recorded as 0.79, 2.4 and 6.0% during September, October and November 1982, respectively.
+In a study carried out in Uttaranchal the sporozoite rates were recorded as 0.79, 2.4 and 6.0% during the months September, October and November 1982, respectively.

-In areas around Delhi, empty lands/marshy swamps, ponds and river water which were contaminated with open sullage/sewage pourings, did not support An. culicifacies breeding.
-Influence of An. culicifacies is restricted to northern areas of the riverine zone where water was not polluted with sewage pouring in the river compared to southern part of the riverine area.
-The changes were attributed mainly due to ecological changes, pollution of the Yamuna River and rapid developmental activities which contribute to the anopheline vector breeding habitats and malaria transmission.
+In areas around Delhi, empty lands/marshy swamps, ponds and river water which are contaminated with open sullage/sewage pourings, do not support An. culicifacies breeding.
+Influence of An. culicifacies is restricted to northern areas of the riverine zone where water is not polluted with sewage pouring in the river compared to southern part of the riverine area.
+The changes are attributed mainly due to ecological changes, pollution of the Yamuna River and rapid developmental activities which contribute to the anopheline vector breeding habitats and malaria transmission.

-Survey of breeding habitats in Gujarat have shown that An. culicifacies prefers to breed mostly in the canals, rivers, irrigation channels, riverbed pools and freshly inundated paddy-fields (Yadav et al 1989).
-Sample positivity rate of different habitats showed that An. culicifacies was present in 60.7% samples of immatures from river, 53.1% from irrigation canal, 34.8% from riverbed pools, 28.1% from paddy-fields, 19.8% from irrigation channels, 14.1% from wells, 12.4% from ponds and between 5 and 6% in domestic containers.
-Positive breeding association of An. culicifacies was observed with An. annularis in ponds and small pools, with An. stephensi and An. barbirostris in irrigation channels and with An. stephensi in paddy-fields in canal-irrigated areas of Kheda district.
-An. culicifacies was also observed breeding in water bodies infested with aquatic vegetation (Hydrilla).

-In Bhabar area of Uttarakhand, it breeds predominantly in cemented tanks, pokhars (small pools) and paddy-fields throughout the year.
-In terai its breeding was observed in streams for the greater part of the year.
-In Orissa, main habitats are streams, riverbed pools, rainwater pools, and freshly inundated rice-fields.
-It does breed in treeholes filled with rainwater in the forest (Yadav et al 1997).
+Survey of breeding habitats have shown that An. culicifacies prefers to breed mostly in the canals, rivers, irrigation channels, river bed pools and freshly inundated paddy fields (Yadav et al., 1989).
+Sample positivity rate of different habitats showed that An. culicifacies was present in 60.7% samples of immatures from river, 53.1% from irrigation canal, 34.8% from riverbed pools, 28.1% from paddy fields, 19.8% from irrigation channels, 14.1% from wells, 12.4% from ponds and between 5 and 6% in domestic containers.
+Positive breeding association of An. culicifacies was observed with An. annularis in ponds and small pools, with An. stephensi and An. barbirostris in irrigation channels and with An. stephensi in paddy fields in canal-irrigated areas of Kheda district.
+In bhabar area of Uttaranchal, it breeds predominantly in cemented tanks, pokhar (small pool) and paddy fields throughout the year.
+In terai its breeding was observed in stream for the greater part of the year.
+In Orissa, main habitats are streams, riverbed pools, rainpools, and freshly inundated rice fields.
+It does breed in treeholes filled with rainwater in forest (Yadav et al., 1997).